-R&D and production bonders by Finetech are equipped to perform high accuracy laser bar assemblies, including placing and bonding the laser bar to sub-mount and the sub-assembly to heat sink.
+R&D and production bonders by Finetech are equipped to perform high accuracy laser bar assemblies, including placing and bonding laser bars to sub-mounts and sub-assemblies to heat sinks.
 As opposed to single lasers, laser bars consist of several single edge-emitting lasers comprised in a silicon bar.
 Bundling the light results in significantly increased output power in a wide range of applications.

 Laser bars are high power products, used wherever small and efficient light-emitting units are needed.
 They mainly serve as pumping sources for optical resonators of high power lasers, and are often found in medical appliances.

 What are the challenges?